van-appears/colourform/README.md

 # colourform
 Enter three formulas and press the 'Run' button to generate an image.

+# formulas
+When creating a formula there are three supplies values you can use:  `x`, `y` and `pi2` (= Math.PI * 2).
+Note that `x` and `y` are not absolute positions, they are scaled values from zero to one.
+So, for example, setting a formula to `Math.sin(x * pi2)` when run would give a sinusuoidal shape from left to right.
+Each formula is parsed using plain javascript.

 # control
 Each attribute expects a different value range
 For HSV